 The timekeeper will not mark the talks.
 Time-keeping points will only be deducted after all the presentations have been given.

 - The presentations must be the participant’s own research.

 - The focus of the competition will be on science communication, not so much the science itself.
 Is the research bought to life by the speaker for the general public?

 - As part of the presentation the speaker may choose to use:

 - 1 PowerPoint slide

 - A video clip (that the presenter has made)

 - As many props as the speaker wishes.

-- The winner of each national/regional heat will be invited to IOP HQ in London in early 2014 for the live final.
+- The winner of each national/regional heat will be invited to compete in the 3MW Grand Final in London.